svishwari/svishwari/hux/frontend/README.md

   > NOTE: We have included redirect URIs and base URIs specifically to run end-to-end integration tests with Docker locally using the special DNS name `host.docker.internal`

+5. Assign your user(s) to the app.

-5. Use the Okta app's Client ID and dev URL in the env configuration for the frontend app.
+6. Use the Okta app's Client ID and dev URL in the `.env.local` configuration for the frontend app.